 Training will be provided in the areas of Original Voice Animation and Dubbing.
-Through sixteen hours of intensive virtual and in-studio training, participants will be put through an acting “boot camp”.
-Students will spend most of their time on their feet, working individually and in virtual groups.
+Through sixteen hours of intensive group training, participants will be put through an acting “boot camp”.
+Students will spend most of their time on their feet, working individually and in groups.
 Classes will be a whirlwind of energy and expression.

 Who should apply?

 ACTRA members, Apprentice members and non-members are eligible.

 Applicants will be dynamic, excellent communicators with a demonstrated passion for performing.
 Applicants must speak English fluently.